openactive/feed-normaliser/README.md

 `$ node ./src/bin/download-raw.js`

+### Validate Raw Data

+This will validate the raw data using the standard https://github.com/openactive/data-model-validator library and save the results back in the database in the`raw_data` table.

+To run this:

+`$ node ./src/bin/validate-raw-data.js`

 ### Normalise Data

 The tool will normalise raw data by passing it through a series of pipes.